Home > Analyses > Technology > MicroVision, Inc.

 Check out how we compare the company to its competitors:

-MicroVision, Inc. currently does not demonstrate a clear competitive advantage, as it is shedding value with a ROIC significantly below its WACC, indicating inefficient capital use and unfavorable profitability metrics.
-Despite this, the company’s ROIC trend is growing, suggesting some improvement in profitability over the 2020–2024 period.
+MicroVision does not present a competitive advantage as it is shedding value with a very unfavorable moat rating and declining profitability.
+Its ROIC falls significantly below its WACC, indicating inefficient capital use and value destruction.

 SWOT Analysis

-This SWOT analysis highlights MicroVision, Inc.’s key internal and external factors to inform strategic investment decisions.
+This SWOT analysis identifies MicroVision, Inc.’s critical internal and external factors shaping its strategic outlook.

 Strengths